SuperCompUCSD/SuperCompUCSD.github.io/content/pages/about.md

 computer infrastructure.
 SDSC provides resources, hardware and services to many organizations in UCSD, in other UC campuses and beyond using its massive community clusters, such as Voyager and Expanse.

+We're located in **SDSC Room 404 and 413** just about any time!
+Come on by and hang out with us!